Application of these Terms and Conditions

 7.2 Neither the Company (nor any other company within the Group) shall be liable for:

-7.2.1 Loss of profits, loss of anticipated savings, loss of use, loss of or interruption to business, loss of market reputation, loss of goodwill or loss of or errors in or in relation to documents and/or data;
+7.2.1 Loss of profits, loss of revenue, loss of anticipated savings, loss of use, loss of or interruption to business, loss of market reputation, loss of goodwill, loss of opportunity, loss of / corruption of data or interruption of business, loss of / errors in or in relation to documents and/or data;

 7.2.2 Loss caused by any event or cause that the Company was unable to avoid and/or the consequences of which could not have been prevented by the exercise of reasonable diligence;